 Myth: Only "bad" people get sexually assaulted.

-Fact: No other crime victim is looked upon with the degree of suspicion and doubt as a victim of sexual assault.
-Although there are numerous reasons why society has cast blame on the victims of sexual assault, a major reason found in studies is that of a feeling of self protection.
+Fact: No other crime victim is looked upon with the same degree of suspicion and doubt as a victim of sexual assault.
+Although there are numerous reasons why society has cast blame on the victims of sexual assault, a major reason found in studies is that of a feeling of self-protection.
 If one believes that the victim was responsible because they put themselves in an unsafe position, such as being out late at night, drinking alcohol, dressing in a certain way, or "leading on" the offender, then we are able to feel safer because "we wouldn't do those things."
 But, the basic fact remains that no means no, no matter what the situation or circumstances.